jorgefranconunes/tea/00README.txt

 console.
 Here "^Z" means the "Control" key and the "Z" key pressed simultaneously (it signals an end of file condition from the console).

+6. To embed Tea into your java applications, you can use the JSR-223 API (please read the examples in doc/engineProgGuide.html) or read the Tea doc/javadoc API.